Photo courtesy of Nonindigenous

 to the bottom of the page.

-each year.
-Hobbyists may not be able to take their fish with them when
+year.
+Hobbyists may not be able to take their fish with them when they

-they move, or they simply may lose interest in maintaining an aquarium.
+move, or they simply may lose interest in maintaining an aquarium.
+Fish

-Fish may also be released if they outgrow the aquarium or if they appear
+may also be released if they outgrow the aquarium or if they appear to

-local waters is not a good idea.
+waters is not a good idea.
 For one thing, it may be illegal.
-But
+But there

 - Released fish will be physiologically stressed upon introduction